Saaanika/Clinical-Dataset_EDA/README.md

 Exploratory data analysis is done on the MIMIC-IV Clinical Dataset Demo v2.2 dataset.

 This project explores the MIMIC-IV Clinical Dataset Demo v2.2, a deidentified subset of ICU patient records from the Beth Israel Deaconess Medical Center.
 Using R, the analysis covers:
-- Exploratory Data Analysis (EDA): univariate and multivariate summaries across demographics, ICU stays, labs, and outcomes.
+- Exploratory Data Analysis (EDA): univariate and multivariate summaries across demographics, ICU stays, and outcomes.
 - Hypothesis Testing: examining associations between patient characteristics, clinical measures, and outcomes.
 - Data Quality Checks: assessing completeness and quality of the clinical data.
 - Visualization: clear plots and tables to highlight trends and relationships.